UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 In MODS, an attribute can be used on :code:`typeOfResource` to indicate that the record refers to an entire collection rather than an individual resource.
 This is useful because it makes it possible to distinguish between object and collection records in the catalog so that patrons understand more quickly how much content is associated with the record.
-The Islandora Metadata Interest Group has come up with the solution of using the `dcterms` resource type of "Collection."
+The Islandora Metadata Interest Group has come up with the solution of using the :code:`dcterms` resource type of "Collection."
 In this situation we will need multiple triples to preserve the information currently present - one for indicating the record is for a collection and one (or more) for indicating prevalent resource type(s) in the collection.
 In MODS :code:`typeOfResource` is a repeatable field.
 Note that we will need to make sure that we do not repeat the :code:`collection` resource type in cases